Skip to content

 Suggested Solutions

-I still think AMS is the premier provider for learning in Alaska.
+I still think Alaska Mountaineering School is the premier provider for climbing Alaska.
 However, there are a few things I would strongly consider changing with how they position their D-Prep Course:

 Change The Objective